tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 description: Announcing Tembo CLI
 ---

-# Introducing the Tembo CLI: Streamlining Database Deployments for Developers
+# Introducing the Tembo CLI: deploy the Postgres ecosystem with a single configuration file

 Postgres isn't just a database; it's a whole ecosystem of extensions and tools for all kinds of tasks.